sks38317/-Why-the-System-Breaks-Before-Anyone-Notices-A-Full-Simulation-from-2023-to-2045-/README.md

 ## Additional

-**Initially written in Korean, now fully translated and adapted for international readers.**
+Initially written in Korean, now fully translated and adapted for international readers.

 ---

-> _This was written before collapse.
+**_[ This was written before collapse.
-So someone could say they knew._
+So someone could say they knew. ]_**

+---